grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ### label_keep block

-The `label_keep` inner block configures a label_keep processing stage that filters the label set of an incoming log entry to only keep a subset.
+The `label_keep` inner block configures a processing stage that filters the label set of an incoming log entry down to a subset.

 The following arguments are supported: